Sure Dividend

 You can also download an Excel spreadsheet with the full list of Dividend Kings (plus metrics that matter, such as price-to-earnings ratios and dividend yields) by clicking the link below:

-Up next in our annual Dividend Kings In Focus series is consumer products behemoth Procter & Gamble (PG), which has paid dividends for 133 years.
-The company has also grown its dividend for 67 consecutive years.
+Up next in our annual Dividend Kings In Focus series is consumer products behemoth Procter & Gamble (PG), which has paid dividends for 133 years and grown its dividend for 68 consecutive years.

-Procter & Gamble is one of the most well-known dividend stocks, largely thanks to its extremely long dividend history and widely recognizable brands.
+Procter & Gamble is one of the best-known dividend stocks, largely due to its extremely long dividend history and widely recognizable brands.

 Years ago, P&G completed a major overhaul of its product portfolio, including a significant divestment of brands no longer deemed necessary.